teachyourselfcoding/tp/docs/UserGuide.md

 ## Display all the task on a date: `display /date DATE`

-Display task on a specific Date
+Display the schedule on a specific Date.
+Also shows the all the upcoming deadlines one week from the specified date.
 Format: `display /date DATE`

 * The `DATE` must be in `YYYY/MM/DD`